NT-D/RoomFinder/README.md

 ## Prerequisites
 - Install [Node.js](https://nodejs.org/en/) in your development environment
 - Basic TypeScript knowledge.
 Please learn from [tutorial document](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
+- I assume you have O365 tenant.
+If you want to try O365, you can try trhough [Free trial] in [product page](https://products.office.com/en/business/office-365-enterprise-e3-business-software)
+- In addition to it, I assume you have meeting room as resource mail box in O365 tenant.
+If you dont't have it, you can make it with [this document](https://support.office.com/en-us/article/room-and-equipment-mailboxes-9f518a6d-1e2c-4d44-93f3-e19013a1552b#ID0EABAAA=Set_it_up)

 ## How to run
 1. `git clone https://github.com/NT-D/RoomFinder.git`